bentomhall/nih-system/homebrewery/world/player-options.md

 You learn one cantrip of your choice from the Arcanist list, as well as one 1st level spell from that same list.
 Intelligence is your casting ability for these spells.
 You can pick this skill trick more than once.
 Each time you do, pick a different cantrip and spell.

+You can cast the spell gained this way once using this feature without expending a spell slot, regaining the ability to do so when you finish a long rest.

 #### Charge

 *Strength (Martial Weapon) Basic Skill Trick*